gprezza/CRISPRi_tools/README.md

   --spacer_length SPACER_LENGTH, -sl SPACER_LENGTH
                         Length of each spacer.
 No more than 26 if the -a flag is used.
 (Default: 20) --promoter_length PROMOTER_LENGTH, -pl PROMOTER_LENGTH
                         Length of the promoter region.
+Set to 0 if you want to avoid targeting the promoter.
 (Default: 50) --non_targeting [NON_TARGETING], -nt [NON_TARGETING]
                         The script designs nontargeting gRNAs if this flag is present.
 If only -nt is set, the number of designed nontargeting gRNAs is the largest number between 20 and total number of gRNAs divided by 2.
 If -nt n is set, the script designs n nontargeting gRNAs.